 Expect to spend between $164 and $558 on AC repair.
 Most homeowners will pay around $360 for AC repair.
 Contractors who work on an hourly basis usually charge between $35 and $200 per hour.
 Because determining the root causes of AC issues and eliminating them can take some skills, AC repair jobs are better left to the experts.

 |Replace fuses, circuit breakers, or relays||$15-$300|

 |Capacitor or contactor replacement||$90-$400|

 |Condensing unit fan motor replacement||$100-$700|

 The actual amount that you will be spending on AC repair will primarily depend on the time of the year.
-If, for instance, you need repair services in summer, be prepared to pay more.
+If, for instance, you need repair service in summer, be prepared to pay more.
 Summer is the busiest season for HVAC professionals.
 Their time is at a premium during the summer months.
 It is not unusual for HVAC experts to charge as much as $200 per hour during summer.

 If you want to hire a professional to perform a yearly tune-up of your system, expect to pay between $80 and $100.

 A home AC recharge can cost between $100 and $350.
 The actual amount you will be paying will primarily depend on the size of your AC unit and the refrigerant you use.
-If you have an over sized AC, expect to pay up to $600.
+If you have an oversized AC, expect to pay up to $600.
 Recharging an AC usually does not take more than a couple of hours.

 Have a faulty AC compressor?
 Expect to pay $1,200 or more to have it replaced.
 An AC with a malfunctioning compressor is unable to adequately cool the indoor air.
-Weird, loud noises can also indicate a faulty compressor.
+Strange, loud noises can also indicate a faulty compressor.
 Replacing a malfunctioning compressor should take a few hours.